polvora/SteamCore/README.md

 * When retrying a request for a second time, a login attempt will  **always** be executed before the request.

-* It's possible that SteamCore fails a request when believing that it's logged in and it is not, this usually happens when an user logs out the Steam account from a web browser, therefore ending any active session on that account.
+* It's possible that SteamCore fails a request when believing that it's logged in and it is not, this usually happens when an user manually logs out the Steam account from a web browser, therefore ending any active session on that account.

 ### Demo Code
 A very basic working code:

 	#include <steamcore>

-    new String:groupID = "7376325";
+    new String:groupID = "103582791429521412";

     public OnPluginStart()
     {